vedesh98/Sampark/readme.md

 ## About

-**Sampark is the Api provide user to keep record and track the attendance of bhoolku(Spiritual Asperant) of Hariprabodham Parivar**
+**Sampark is the Api which provides user to keep record and attendance of the bhoolku(Spiritual Asperant) of Hariprabodham Parivar**

 **The Rest-Api was able to create user Sign-up, Login operations**

-**In this we can register sabha attending bhooku and track thier attendace in sabaha**
+**In this we can register sabha attending bhookus and track thier attendace in sabaha**

 **Also we can add new sabha as per the mandals and category of bhoolkus.
 Mandals are reginal divisions of satsang**